 Address: 6109 Wolftown-Hood Rd, Madison, VA 22727

-Our Weekend Game Plan to Visit the Best Wineries in Charlottesville
+Suggested Weekend Game Plan to Visit Some of the Best Wineries in Charlottesville

 We did the following for our weekend in Charlottesville, Friday to Sunday, and it worked out to our liking.
 Here's what we did:

-- Saturday: Day to Explore Historic Charlottesville, including visiting Monticello, and enjoy Mount Ida Reserve
+- Saturday: Day to Explore Historic Charlottesville, including visiting Monticello, enjoying Mount Ida Reserve

 - Sunday later afternoon: headed toward DC and Loudoun County